Healthy Food Choices for Kids

 Healthy Choices

 Exercise caution when shopping and learn to choose wisely by reading food labels.
-It is not enough to look at a product's name to determine its quality.
-For example, crackers or bread may say that they contain "wheat," but until you read the food label, you cannot be sure whether or not you are considering a whole grain product.
+It is not enough to look at a product’s name to determine its quality.
+For example, crackers or bread may say that they contain wheat, but until you read the food label, you cannot be sure whether or not you are considering a whole grain product.

 Eating Well Away from Home

-In their Bellies, Not in the Trash Bin
+In their Bellies, Not in the Bin

-Remember, no matter how healthful the contents of your children's lunchboxes are, it won't do them any good if they throw the food away rather than eating it.
+Remember, no matter how healthy the contents of your children’s lunchboxes are, it won’t do them any good if they throw the food away rather than eating it.
 Ask your kids for suggestions, and try to give them a variety of good choices.
-Stock up on their favorite fruits, veggies, and other healthy foods.
-Also, make an effort to keep their lunches interesting.
-No matter how much your child loves strawberry yoghurt, if you pack it every single day, it will quickly lose its appeal.
+Stock up on their favourite fruits, veggies, and other healthy foods.

 Quick Snacks and Lunchbox Treats

-Today's busy parents have less time than ever to see that their children eat a well balanced diet, but there are some convenient foods that are healthy choices.
+Today’s busy parents have less time than ever to see that their children eat a well-balanced diet, but there are some convenient foods that are healthy choices.
 Single serving packages of applesauce (unsweetened, of course), yoghurt, string cheese, whole grain crackers, cut up veggies, and fresh fruit are all easy to prepare and pack.
 In reality, the healthiest foods are often the simplest.
 An apple requires nothing more than a washing to make it ready to eat!